zowe/zowe-explorer-vscode/README.md

 Fixed bugs:

-* Fixed persistent data after the recall functionality.
 * Fixed the delete a connection and edit a connection functions.
-* Fixed multiple prompts when canceling an edit session.
+* Fixed the issue that caused extra pop-ups to appear when canceling an edit session.
 * Fixed failure to load optional secure fields from profiles.
-* Fixed the issue related to manual editing/deleting the associated profiles.
+* Fixed issue related to the manual edition/deletion of associated profiles.

 For more information, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).